kerrishaus/docs.kerrishaus.com-content/portal/calendar/iCal.md

 > [!TIP]
 > By default, events for the current day and up to 3 months into the future are provided.
 If an event starts are ends outside of these bounds, but runs through either, it will also be provided.
 The default limit of events per request is 100, but this can be changed by setting the `limit` GET variable.

+> [!WARNING]
+> Anyone with the iCal link to your calendar can view all the details of that calendar.
+However, they can't make any changes to it.

 1. From the main Calendar page, select one of your Calendars and open its settings page.
 2. From the calendar's settings page, click `Sharing Settings`.
 3. Copy the shareable iCal link.